engeleph/Airbiome_Project/README.md

 -Nextflow version >= 20.10 but <=  22.10 \
 -Java v11+ \
 -Docker
-## Reads preprocessing and taxonomic profiling
+## Documentation
 This project uses [nf-co.re/taxprofiler](https://nf-co.re/taxprofiler/1.0.0) for the reads preprocessing, taxonomic profiling and krona plots.
-This taxonomic pipeline  uses Nextflow.
+The taxonomic pipeline uses Nextflow.
 It can use a variety of different containers such as Singularity, Docker, Podman, Shifter or Charliecloud.
 As an input it accepts single or paired end fastq or even single end fasta files.
 The pipeline starts with adapter trimming and filtering.
 It does then a taxonomic classification with kraken2 and/or MetaPhlAn3.
 It uses then the output to create krona plots.